If ever there was a one-man-band…it’s John Fogerty.

 The self-titled album was not a big hit, but included two songs that would have been at home on Creedence albums….”Rockin’ All Over The World” and “Almost Saturday Night”.
 One of my memories of owning this album is that it was pressed off center.
 To play it without a lot of wow-and-flutter, I had to enlarge the hole in the middle of the record, which gave me room to center the album so it would track without the needle swinging back & forth.

-Update: John Fogerty’s first two albums, Blue Ridge Rangers & John Fogerty are being re-released on vinyl August 25th, 2023.
-Hopefully, the records’ holes will actually be centered.
+John Fogerty’s first two albums, Blue Ridge Rangers & John Fogerty were re-released on vinyl in 2023.
+Hopefully, the records’ holes are nicely centered.

 Legal battles with his old CCR label, Fantasy Records, kept Fogerty from recording for nearly 10 years.
 Then, in 1985 he “knocked it out of the park” with his best solo album, Centerfield.